-5. Ephemeral Data (Background)
+4. Ephemeral Data

-Note: This section probably goes with the definition of ephemeral state or as its own Draft implementers need to consider and provide feedback on.
-The concepts include basic ephemeral datastore concepts, I2RS caching of ephemeral data, issues for massive data flow, error handling (normal and reduced), use of IPFIX or Binary for carrying I2RS ephemeral data, and ephemeral state
+This section provides an overview of the ephemeral data store as a control plane datastore and discusses several concepts that The concepts implementers need to consider and provide feedback on. include basic ephemeral datastore concepts, I2RS caching of ephemeral data, issues for massive data flow, error handling (normal and reduced), use of IPFIX or Binary for carrying I2RS ephemeral data, and ephemeral state.